 - The assessment may indicate that no current threat to self or others exist, but that the behavior of the person is unhealthy and if not addressed may cause additional and more serious problems.
 In this instance more appropriate campus and/or community resources may be used to address the behavior.

 - The assessment may indicate the need for an intervention which may include a management plan developed by CAIT in cooperation with the appropriate campus authority.
 In this case the appropriate campus authority will be responsible for implementing the plan and will report to CAIT.

-Violence or threatening behaviors that are violations of law and/or College policy may result in action taken through referral to the appropriate campus processes and referrals.
+Violence or threatening behaviors that are violations of law and/or university policy may result in action taken through referral to the appropriate campus processes and referrals.
 CAIT will not take direct action but will coordinate information sharing and design, implementation, and monitor progress of a management plan.

 Behaviors do not have to be violations of the law to be of concern.
 In addition to illegal conduct such as threats, assault and harassment, CAIT may also review instances of changed or changing behaviors that may singularly or in combination, generate concern.
 These behaviors include but are not limited to: